neodragon-tuff/CivicWatch/README.md

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are genuinely welcome.
-CivicPulse is a civic project — it belongs to everyone.
+CivicWatch is a civic project — it belongs to everyone.

 **Ways to help:**
 - Add your city's data